 - Pith is large, well developed portion of monocot root.
 It occupies the central portion and made from thin walled parenchymatou tissue with intercellular spaces.
 It contains abundant amount of starch grains.

-Monocot root of maize have bands of vascular bundles.
-Bundles are not separate and vessels are not found in linear rows, but arranged in V-shaped structure.
+Monocot roots of maize have bands of vascular bundles.
+Bundles are not separate and vessels are not found in linear rows but arranged in V-shaped structure.

 Monocot Vs Dicot Root

 |Monocot Root||Dicot Root|

 |Cortex in monocot root is made from oval parenchymatous cells.||Cortex in dicot root is made from circular or polygonal parenchymatous cells.|